 Donated by: Union Pacific

-Olga de Amaral, an internationally renowned Colombian textile artist, created the 3-dimensional textile sculpture located on the 4th floor of the W. Dale Clark Library.
-Union Pacific donated the sculpture in 1977 upon completion of the new Main Library.
+Olga de Amaral, an internationally renowned Colombian textile artist, created the 3-dimensional textile sculpture.
+Union Pacific donated the sculpture in 1977 upon completion of the new W. Dale Clark Main Library.

 Amaral's work originated as small, playful tapestries which gradually emerged into the monolithic style seen in her later pieces.
 These large abstract works create their own presence.
 Her signature use of somber colors and textured wool in a layered pattern characterize Olga de Amaral's mature technique.

 (L. Sullivan, August 2005)

 Dimensions: 10' wide x 26' high

 Totem pays homage to the prehistoric people of central North America who facilitated their economic, social and religious community life by building massive earthen sculptures.